mprzybylski/debian-live-zfs-root-bootstrap/README.md

 # TODO:
+* Add EFI boot support
+* Add automatic hidpi console detection and support
 * Set up CI build and packer-based end-to-end test.
-* Add EFI boot support.
+* Add native encryption support.
 * Streamline bootloader setup.
 * Allow non-interactive installation with root SSH public key and no root password?

 # Background
 This project provides Debian-based live image that is pre-customized for installing a minimal, Debian-based linux distribution to a ZFS root filesystem and making it bootable.
-The scripts it includes are based on [https://github.com/zfsonlinux/zfs/wiki/Debian-Buster-Root-on-ZFS](https://github.com/zfsonlinux/zfs/wiki/Debian-Buster-Root-on-ZFS), and are intended to streamline the procedure as well as making it more repeatable.
+The scripts it includes are based on [https://openzfs.github.io/openzfs-docs/Getting%20Started/Debian/Debian%20Buster%20Root%20on%20ZFS.html](https://openzfs.github.io/openzfs-docs/Getting%20Started/Debian/Debian%20Buster%20Root%20on%20ZFS.html), and are intended to streamline the procedure as well as making it more repeatable.

 It can be run interactively, or non-interactively with tools like Packer.